regenerative nutrition

 Fruit - including tropical fruit such as mangoes, figs, papayas and bananas; berries and other fruit.
 We enjoy melons, apricots, apples and pears, cherries, kakis, grapes, currants, oranges, lemons, grapefruit, avocados, tomatoes, cucumber etc.

-Nuts and Seeds - fruit is not dense enough to supply all our nutritional needs in our current state.
-And, in our natural state, would we would be eating and digesting the seeds within fruit.
+Seeds and Nuts – fruit is not dense enough to supply all our nutritional needs in our current state.
+And, in our optimal state, would we would be eating and digesting the seeds within fruit.
 Nuts and seeds give us dense nutrition.
 They should generally be soaked in water for a few hours before use to break down their growth inhibitors which interfere in digestion and assimilation of nutrients.
 Seeds are much more digestible than nuts which are best consumed in moderation.
 Hemp is a good staple; also sunflower seeds, pumpkin seeds, sesame seeds, hazels (filberts), walnuts, almonds, coconut, Siberian cedar nuts, macadamias, brazils and pecans contain beneficial nutrition.
-Chia seeds are a great source of omega 3's and fibre.
+Chia seeds are a great source of omega 3′s and fibre.

 Sea vegetables - provide iodine and trace minerals which are more abundant in the oceans than the land.
 Kelp is the richest in iodine.
 Sea spaghetti is a tasty ingredient for making appetising and interesting dishes.